The Sure Thing

 Liquid Light Sauvignon Blanc

 Escape The Insanity

 If Thanksgiving Dinner feels like a prison, you’re not alone.
 At least you can bring a delicious wine to savor between political conversations and your aunt asking you if you still go to church.
-The Prisoner Wine Company Cuttings Cabernet Sauvignon is a wink and a nod to feeling trapped around the dinner table.
-This bold Cabernet Sauvignon is luscious and round with alluring aromas of black cherry and roasted herbs.
+The Prisoner Wine Company Cabernet Sauvignon is a wink and a nod to feeling trapped around the dinner table.
+This bold Cabernet Sauvignon is sure to help you dial down the crazy.

 The Crowd Pleaser

 You know how you can make your mom and grandma happy?
 Bring a Riesling.
 End of discussion.
 Late harvest wines made from white grapes, like this riesling, are picked later in the fall and therefore have accumulated more sugar, have just the right amount of sweetness.

 Chateau Ste Michelle Ethos Late Harvest White Riesling

 Perfect to have after a large meal and served slightly warm or with a bit of a chill, Von Stiehl Cherry Bounce was released in 2009 to honor the winery’s Wisconsin founder, Doc Stiehl.
 The label was inspired by an old tonic label and the juice itself is a blend of cherry brandy and the original von Stiehl cherry wine recipe.
 A true classic that is the perfect ending to a great meal.